 Our ultimate goal is to reduce the burden of cardiovascular disease.
 We aim to do this by discovering new targets for treatment, developing new treatments,

 and finding better markers and predictors of disease so that we can apply therapies earlier to improve patient outcomes.

 What impact will this research have?

-Clearly, there is an urgent global need for better ways to detect and treat type 2 diabetes.
+There is an urgent global need for better ways to detect and treat type 2 diabetes.
 One of the cornerstones of treatment of type 2 diabetes is early intervention.
-In this context, our discovery of a new molecule that independently predicts diabetes 12 years before diagnosis has huge clinical potential to facilitate intervention well before overt onset of diabetes and its attendant complications such as cardiovascular disease.
+Our discovery of a new molecule that independently predicts diabetes 12 years before diagnosis has huge clinical potential to facilitate intervention well before overt onset of diabetes and its attendant complications such as cardiovascular disease.
 Furthermore, by detailing the entire pathway controlling levels of this molecule, we can now determine if this pathway can treat type 2 diabetes.